EDITORIAL: Without more funding, how can CBC support original Canadian executive bonuses? - The Beaverton

 These American media executive bonuses do not reflect the unique cultural mosaic of Canadian media executive bonuses.
 For one, they are paid in American dollars.
 Secondly, they are paid by a small group of private shareholders, rather than every single Canadian taxpayer, which is a beautiful and unique cultural nuance we must cherish and preserve.

 Indeed, over the decades, the CBC has brought Canadians and the world many of the cultural mainstays that have defined Canadian arts and culture for the world.
 Incredible, groundbreaking shows like Trailer Park Boys, Kenny vs Spenny, Letterkenny, Slings & Arrows, and Orphan Black.
-Sure, none of those shows were made by the CBC, but our development executives got bonuses anyway, a cultural phenomena unique to Canada we must protect.
+Sure, none of those shows were made by the CBC, but our development executives got bonuses anyway, a cultural phenomena unique to we must protect.

 Canadian TV executives are already making great inroads.
-In order to keep up this momentum, we must ensure we can continue to pay executives large sums of taxpayer to fly to LA and wine and dine Netflix executives into licensing the 2-3 shows that are too good to dump on CBC Gem.
+In order to keep up this momentum, we must ensure we can continue to pay executives large sums of taxpayer money to fly to LA and wine and dine Netflix executives into licensing the 2-3 shows that are too good to dump on CBC Gem.
 Shows like Schitt’s Creek, Kim’s Convenience, and Schitt’s Creek.

 The above cultural arguments aside, calls to forgo bonuses for CBC executives overlook the fact that many of these bonuses are contractually agreed upon when they were hired.
 For ethical and legal reasons, contracts must be honoured.
 Except for the contracts of the 600 workers we laid off, that was different.